 To gauge interest in forming a Community of Practice or ongoing Working Group with periodic engagement to continue exploring best practices and developing collaborations in the maritime data management domain

 We extend this invitation to you to join the workshop Program Committee.
 We seek your input to the development of the workshop structure and in the recommendation and confirmation of those who will present and lead discussions at the workshop.
-It is expected that the time commitment required will be limited, including a teleconference January and feedback on a draft agenda provided by email.
-If you are interested and able to participate in this regard, we would e appreciative.
+It is expected that the time commitment required will be limited, including a teleconference mid-January and feedback on a draft agenda provided by email.
+If you are interested and able to participate in this regard, we would be appreciative.
 Please respond to this invitation ASAP.

 We have, to date, identified a rough structure for the workshop and are inviting constructive critique of the details, as follows.
 The length proposed for the workshop is currently planned for ~2 days.
-The intention is that the overall workshop will comprise two parts: an initial day of technically-oriented content, followed by 1 days of application-oriented content.
+The intention is that the overall workshop will comprise two parts: an initial ½ day of technically-oriented content, followed by 1½ days of application-oriented content.

-Regarding technically-oriented content in the first half day, we aim to have discussion and presentation on maritime traffic data acquisition, storage, processing, modeling and related concerns from in the field.
+Regarding technically-oriented content in the first half day, we aim to have discussion and presentation on maritime traffic data acquisition, storage, processing, modeling and related concerns from experts in the field.
 For the following sessions of application-related content, we have identified a range of research and decision-making areas of interest to potential participants from which we hope to have several presentations.

 Broadly, the three categories of research considered are Environmental, Safety, and Economic.
 We have broken out some potential sub-categories of specific interest for each: